Designing Moir\'e Patterns by Strain: Electronic properties of strained moir e lattices

-where $\omega=e^{i2\pi/3}$, and $u_{1}$, $u_{0}$ are the $AB$ and $AA$ hopping energies, respectively.
+Here $\omega=e^{i2\pi/3}$, and $u_{1}$, $u_{0}$ are the $AB$ and $AA$ hopping energies, respectively.
 For the numerical calculations, we use $u_{1} = u_{2} = 90$ meV and $\hbar v_{F}/a = 2.135$ eV.
 In the matrix $U_{1}$ we have introduced a factor $\xi=\pm1$ that accounts for the phase of the three leading order momentum transfers between the shifted Dirac points in each layer.
 This phase is contingent upon the specific type of strain.
 In particular, $\xi=1$ in Fig.~\ref{fig:momentumtransfer}a) and c) for TBG and pure biaxial strain, respectively, and $\xi=-1$ in Fig.~\ref{fig:momentumtransfer}b) for pure shear strain.
+Besides this phase factor, and a possible rescaling of the hopping energies, the coupling matrices $U_0$ and $U_1$ have the same form as in TBG \cite{Moon2014Optical}.
+The strain influence on the moiré coupling comes mainly from the modification of the moiré vectors $\mathbf{g}_i$ in its Fourier expansion, and thus of the momentum transfer vectors $\mathbf{q}_i$ between the Dirac points in each layer.